dlang-community/DCD/README.md

 ![Teaser](teaser.png "This is what the future looks like - Jayce, League of Legends")

+DCD consists of a client and a server.
+The client (dcd-client) is used by a text editor script or from the command line.
+The server (dcd-server) is responsible for caching imported files, calculating autocomplete information, and sending it back to the client.

 #Status
 *This program is still in an alpha state.*